Looking for an acronym? Please see the acronyms listing.

 A policy for holding Educator Preparation Providers (EPPs), P-12 schools and teachers mutually responsible for students' and candidates’ learning and academic progress.

-The two-to-three days in which site visitors conduct their summative review of an educator preparation provider’s (EPP) self-study report and evidence on location at the EPP’s campus or organizational headquarters.
+The two-to-three days in which site reviewers conduct their summative review of an educator preparation provider’s (EPP) self-study report and evidence on location at the EPP’s campus or organizational headquarters.

 Evaluators who review educator preparation providers (EPPs) that submit a selfstudy for one of CAEP’s accreditation pathways.
-Site visitors examine the EPP against the evidence presented to make the case for meeting the CAEP standards.
-Site visitors are selected from nominations by CAEP members, EPPs, states, and others; they must successfully complete training.
+Site reviewer examine the EPP against the evidence presented to make the case for meeting the CAEP standards.
+Site reviewers are selected from nominations by CAEP members, EPPs, states, and others; they must successfully complete training.

-The document prepared by site visitors during and/or following the site visit that verifies the evidence presented in the self-study report written by the educator preparation provider (EPP) to identify which evidence supports each CAEP standard and which evidence is inconsistent with the CAEP standard.
+The document prepared by site reviewers during and/or following the site review that verifies the evidence presented in the self-study report written by the educator preparation provider (EPP) to identify which evidence supports each CAEP standard and which evidence is inconsistent with the CAEP standard.

 Specialized Professional Association (SPA).